giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/offer-list.md

 For example in a DAI-WETH offer list, DAI is the outbound token (i.e., to be sent by the offer) and WETH the inbound token (i.e., wanted by the offer).

-:::info Relationship to markets
+:::danger There are 2 offer lists per market

 A full market will always feature two offer lists.
-For instance, a WETH/DAI **market** has one DAI-WETH offer list (where wETH is requested and DAI is offered), and a WETH-DAI offer list (where DAI is requested and WETH is offered).
+For instance, a WETH/DAI **market** has one DAI-WETH offer list (where WETH is requested and DAI is offered), and a WETH-DAI offer list (where DAI is requested and WETH is offered).

 [Mangrove's SDK ](../../../SDK/README.md) offers Market abstractions that allows liquidity providers and takers to interact with Mangrove using standard trading _base_ and _quote_ denominations.

 :::
+ ### Example

 Here's a sample DAI-WETH offer list with two offers.
 Only the main characteristics of the offers are shown (see the [offer data structure](reactive-offer/offer-data-structures.md#mgvlib-offer)).